Neitersen: Economy and infrastructure

+Neitersen's access to the local bus network is through the lines 127, 136 and 139.

-The B 256 (federal highway) and the Engers-Au railway, operated by Lappwaldbahn GmbH, former operator Westerwald Railway, pass through Neitersen.
+The B 256 (federal highway) and the Engers-Au railway, operated by Lappwaldbahn GmbH, former operator Westerwald Railway, passed through Neitersen, later on the Lappwaldbahn GnbH, nowadays, 2026, the Holzabachtalbahn GmbH.
 There are three large industrial companies in the village and one award-winning art-house cinema called the Wied Scala.